volkm/learntla-v2/docs/topics/cli.rst

 The model checking config language is a special DSL for using TLC from the command line.
 It's what the toolbox abstracts away on the backend.

 All config files need a ``SPECIFICATION {spec}`` line, where ``Spec`` is whatever action encompasses your initial and next states.
-By convention, this should be called ``Spec``, but this isn't required— useful if you want different configs to test different variations of your system.
+By convention, this should be called ``Spec``, but this isn't required — useful if you want different configs to test different variations of your system.

 Invariants you want to check must be prefixed with ``INVARIANT``, temporal properties with ``PROPERTY``.
 Both can have commas, eg ``INVARIANT TypeInvariant, IsSafe`` is a valid line.
 Unlike in the toolbox, you **cannot** make expressions invariants— they must be named operators.